Cookies on this website

 Keywords

-Breast cancer, Cancer, Cervix uteri cancer, Colorectal cancer, Liver cancer, Lung cancer, Prospective cohort study, Stomach cancer, Tea consumption, Adult, Aged, Alcohol Drinking, Asians, Breast Neoplasms, Caffeine, China, Colorectal Neoplasms, Female, Humans, Incidence, Liver Neoplasms, Male, Middle Aged, Neoplasms, Proportional Hazards Models, Prospective Studies, Risk Assessment, Risk Factors, Rural Population, Stomach Neoplasms, Tea, Tobacco Smoking, Uterine Cervical Neoplasms
+Breast cancer, Cancer, Cervix uteri cancer, Colorectal cancer, Liver cancer, Lung cancer, Prospective cohort study, Stomach cancer, Tea consumption, Adult, Aged, Alcohol Drinking, Asian People, Breast Neoplasms, Caffeine, China, Colorectal Neoplasms, Female, Humans, Incidence, Liver Neoplasms, Male, Middle Aged, Neoplasms, Proportional Hazards Models, Prospective Studies, Risk Assessment, Risk Factors, Rural Population, Stomach Neoplasms, Tea, Tobacco Smoking, Uterine Cervical Neoplasms